 Talent sealing the ends of the channel.

-To Image cells in the microfluidic channel, start with testing imaging location by taking reference scans as well as Z-stacks until desired image parameters and conditions have been met.
+To Image cells in the microfluidic channel, start by testing imaging location by taking reference scans as well as Z-stacks until desired image parameters and conditions have been met.
 Dial-in parameters at sequentially higher-magnification objectives until the 40x oil-immersion objective has been reached and optimized [1].

 SCREEN: Reference scans are being obtained and parameters are being set.